GSA/digitalgov.gov/content/posts/2012-09-13-medicare-gov-responsive-redesign.md

 ---
-url: /2012/09/13/medicare-gov-responsive-redesign/
 date: 2012-09-13 3:37:35 -0400
 title: Medicare.gov Responsive Redesign
 summary: Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by the Centers for Medicare and Medicaid Services.
 Medicare.gov is the consumer website for Medicare beneficiaries, caregivers, and advocates.
-The site includes information about Medicare plans, coverage, and care quality
+The site includes information about Medicare plans, coverage, and care
 authors:
   - jon-booth
 categories: